 Our body has many ways of telling us something is wrong.
-If you are worried about bad breath, dry skin, muscle cramps, fever and chills, food cravings (especially for sweets) or constant tiredness, the solution could be simpler that you think.
-Drink water.
+If you are worried about bad breath, dry skin, muscle cramps, fever and chills, food cravings (especially for sweets) or constant tiredness, the solution could be simpler than you think- Drink water.

 Saliva has antibacterial properties, but dehydration can prevent your body from making enough of it.
-If you’re not producing enough saliva in the mouth, you can get bacteria overgrowth that causes bad breath.
+If you’re not producing enough saliva in your mouth, you can get bacteria overgrowth that causes bad breath.

 As you become dehydrated, you become dizzy and don’t have enough blood volume causing very dry skin – or skin flushes because the skin is dry and not evaporating well.

-The hotter you get, the more likely you are to get muscle cramps.
+The hotter you get, the higher the chances you are to get muscle cramps.
 The harder muscles work, the more likely they are to seize up from the heat.
 Changes in the electrolytes, sodium and potassium can also lead to muscle cramping.

 The brain sits inside a fluid sack that keeps it from bumping against the skull.
 If that sack is depleted or running low because of dehydration, the brain can push up against the skull and cause headaches.